Organized crime in Sweden

 Although organized crime has always existed in Sweden, it has risen significantly in the 2000s.
 The number of organized criminal groups operating in the country continues to rise.
 In 2018, Sweden had the highest gun deaths in total across Europe, and deaths involving guns tripled in Sweden between 2012 and 2020.

 Background

-Since the 2000s, street gangs in multicultural areas of large cities have become more involved in organized crime including shootings and bombings, with 80% of shootings in Sweden occurring in a “criminal environment” mostly in poorer multicultural neighborhoods according to the Swedish National Council for Crime Prevention (2022).
+Since the 2000s, street gangs in large cities have become more involved in organized crime including shootings and bombings, with 80% of shootings in Sweden occurring in a “criminal environment”, mostly in poorer neighborhoods according to the Swedish National Council for Crime Prevention (2022).
 As the financial stakes have risen, so have the disputes between gangs.

 History

 Deaths involving guns tripled in between 2012 and 2020.
 In 2021, the Swedish teen rapper Einár was shot several times and killed in a suburb of Stockholm.
-Sweden’s former National Police Commissioner Anders Thornberg told the Financial Times the rising gang violence in Sweden could potentially be a “threat” to its democracy if “certain groups” continue to “stand outside” of society, referring to immigrants in disadvantaged neighborhoods.
+Sweden’s former National Police Commissioner Anders Thornberg told the Financial Times the rising gang violence in Sweden could potentially be a “threat” to its democracy if “certain groups” continue to “stand outside” of society, referring to multicultural people in poorer neighborhoods.
+In 2015, 10,000 people a week arrived to Sweden from the Middle East.
+Roots causes of the rise of organized crime are thought to be tied to Sweden's open door immigration policy and lack the integration of these migrants.
+Sweden's Prime Minister Ulf Kristersson has also blamed "irresponsible immigration policy" for the surge of organized crime.
+In the last 15 years immigrants made up 53% of people serving long-term prison sentences.